Preparing Food Without Power

 During an emergency, cooking and eating habits change to fit the situation.
 You may not have a refrigerator or a stove, and your water supply may be limited.
 In addition, health risks from contaminated or spoiled food may increase.
 When preparing food, consider the following:

-Cooking time and safe cooking temperature needed for a particular food.
+Cooking time and safe internal cooking temperature as measured by a food thermometer.
 For example, ground beef needs to reach 160 degrees Fahrenheit.
 Poultry should be cooked to 165 degrees Fahrenheit for doneness.
 If there is limited fuel for cooking, choose food which cooks quickly, or serve no-cook food.

 Amount of food to prepare.
 Prepare only the amount of food you need for one meal.
 When left at room temperature for more than two hours, milk, cooked meat, soups, pasta, and vegetables provide excellent conditions for growth of disease causing organisms.